 Many settled in Louisiana.
 The term Cajun comes from Acadian.

-Explore the grounds of Grand Pré after your time in the visitor centre.
+Explore the grounds of Grand Pré.
 The beautiful surroundings are a wonderful memorial to the courage of the Acadians.

 Just outside the back entrance to the visitor centre is the Deportation